How Do Communities Respond to Natural Disasters?

 A leading humanitarian information source on global crises and disease published a report examining the community impact of natural disasters.
 One key finding was that communities play the role of first responders within the first 72 hours, as this is usually the average time for external assistance to arrive.
 Emergency assistance can take even longer when trying to reach isolated and remote communities.

-The report emphasises how critical it is for residents residing in disaster-prone regions to be ready to respond to the threat of natural disasters, and have a plan in place.
+The report emphasises how critical it is for residents residing in disaster-prone regions to be ready to respond to the threat of natural disasters, and to have a disaster risk reduction plan in place.
 In Australia, organisations like the Rural Fire Service have bushfire survival plans available to help people ensure they are properly equipped in advance of any emergency.

 How can communities prepare for a natural disaster?